-For three weeks at the start of the 2019 summer holiday, 51 GE (Year 11) and DG (Year 12) students and 8 members of CH staff will be travelling to Kitale in western Kenya to help build new classrooms for three schools.
+Christ’s Hospitals, Classrooms for Kenya, project.
+For three weeks at the start of the 2019 summer holiday, 47 students from DG (Year 12) and GR (Year 13) and 9 members of CH staff travelled to Kitale in western Kenya to help build new classrooms for three schools.
 Each school suffers from inadequate buildings for their student numbers and many of these schools have to resort to using unsafe mud huts or simply teaching outside under the shade of a tree.
 Funding and building these new classrooms will have a hugely beneficial impact on Kitale’s children and young adults.

-As well as supporting education in Kenya, the trip aims to provide CH students with a powerful and life-shaping experience where they both work hard to contribute positively to a community and have the opportunity to experience Kenya’s natural beauty.
-The lead up to the trip will also see students learning key life skills through a weekly activity session, such as basic first aid, cultural awareness, team building and leadership experiences.
+As well as supporting education in Kenya, the trip aimed to provide CH students with a powerful and life-shaping experience where they both work hard to contribute positively to a community and have the opportunity to experience Kenya’s natural beauty.
+After returning from the trip, one student commented that “It was an amazing, eye opening and fulfilling experience that has significantly shaped me as a person.”